I would like to share how to prepare the Malaysian chicken satay in the article.

 The preparation begins with cutting the chicken meat into bite-size pieces of 1.5 cm cubes.

-2. Get ready for the marinade
+2. Get ready for the chicken marinade

 I have divided them into two groups.